 We decided to use a 3/4″ steel pipe and flanges for our hanging bar to give it a modern industrial feel.
 Then I spray painted them black to tie in with the cabinet hardware and my sign.

 I love the way these clothespins look in the glass jars, they are the perfect laundry room jar filler!
-They may look old and worn, but they are actually brand new (**hint** I stained them using coffee, more info on that coming soon!).
+They may look old and worn, but they are actually brand new (find the tutorial on how I antiqued them here).

 Every room needs a pop of greenery, so I grabbed one of my MANY faux potted plants I have around the house and brought it in here along with a glass spray bottle of my favorite Dr. Bronner’s cleaning solution and a black wire basket.

-If you missed my tutorial on how I DIYed the Laundry Co. sign you won’t want to miss it, it includes a free SVG stencil cut file for you to make your own!
+Make sure and visit the tutorial for my DIY Laundry Co. sign you won’t want to miss it, it includes a free SVG stencil cut file for you to make your own!

 This room has definitely become one of my favorite rooms in my home (I never thought I would say that about a laundry room, EVER)!
-Having an efficient space to get our clothes clean is a huge blessing that allows me to get the chore done more quickly so I can do more of the things that I love.
+Having an efficient space to get our clothes clean is a huge blessing, and it allows me to get the chore done more quickly so I can spend more time on things that I love.
 I hope you all have enjoyed following along on this journey!

 Laundry Co.
-Sign – DIY (you can find a tutorial w/ free svg file here)
+Sign – DIY (you can find a tutorial here)

 Unfinished Cabinets – Lowes

 Industrial Pipe Hanging Bar – Home Depot (spray painted black)

 2″ Rubber Wood Butcher Block – Southeastern Salvage